datacarpentry/semester-biology/exercises/Expressions-and-variables-basic-variables-R.md

 mass_g <- mass_kg * 1000
 mass_g
 ```

-1. Create a variable to store a body mass in pounds.
-Assign this variable a value of 3.5 (about the right size for a [Desert Cottontail Rabbit – *Sylvilagus audubonii*](https://en.wikipedia.org/wiki/Desert_Cottontail)).
+Create similar code to convert a mass in pounds to a mass kilograms.
-2. Convert the variable from body mass in pounds to body mass in kilograms and assign it to a new variable.
+* Create a variable to store a body mass in pounds.
+Assign this variable a value of 3.5 (an appropriate mass for a [Sylvilagus audubonii](https://en.wikipedia.org/wiki/Desert_cottontail)).
-Tip: You can do this by dividing the variable storing the weight in pounds by 2.20462.
+* Convert the variable from body mass in pounds to body mass in kilograms (by dividing it by 2.2046), and assign it to a new variable.
-3. Print the value of the new variable to the screen.
+* Print the value of the new variable to the screen.